Rachel Kann: Poetry, music, and spoken word

 In April 2014, Kann performed at the Pico Union Project's second annual Downtown Seder, a pre-Passover event organized by musician Craig Taubman; the event was held at the former Welsh Presbyterian Church building in the Pico-Union area and also featured performances by Danielle Agami's Ate9 dANCEcOMPANY troupe, IKAR musical director Cantor Hillel Tigay, and an unscripted appearance by actor and folk musician Theodore Bikel.

 Kann collaborated with producer Jaz 1 for her third album, The Upward Spiral, released in 2015.
 One composition from the album, "Drunk", won Best Sound/Music in a Production at that year's Rabbit Heart Poetry Film Festival.
 In May, Kann returned to her hometown of San Luis Obispo for a pair of free shows, where she was accompanied by the a capella group Beautiful Chorus.
 In January 2016, she performed with the hip-hop group Darshan at a Hevria-hosted event at Pico Shul in Los Angeles.

 In 2017, she performed at a Mardi Gras Grand Bal Masque at the Bootleg Theater in Los Angeles, hosted by comedian Al Madrigal, on a bill including actor Roger Guenveur Smith; and at Ralph's Rock Diner in Worcester, Massachusetts, as part of the Dirty Gerund Poetry Series.
 She was again awarded at that year's Rabbit Heart Poetry Film Festival, this time Best Overall Film and Best Sound/Music for her poetry film "Dancing Lesson".

 To coincide with the release of her children's book, You Sparkle Inside, in 2018, Kann released a single of the same name, a spoken word reading of the book accompanied by guitarist Brock Pollock.

 Kann released The Quickening in 2019, an EP and "visual album" with a video component released on YouTube.

+Kann is currently pursuing an ethnomusicological research study in Morocco as a Fulbright Scholar for the 2023-2024 academic year.
+The project involves analysis of a collection (Romancero) of songs in Haketia written and sung by Sephardic women in Northern Morocco.
+Kann plans to write a poetry collection informed by this analysis and by observation of women in the local Sephardic community.
+A selection of these poems and songs is then planned to be presented live, in an effort to preserve interest in the culture and history of this dwindling community.